Dinesh1631/BranchStrategy/ReadMe.md

-#Branch Stategy to apply it inthe git.
+#Branch Stategy to apply it in the git in clone Version.